Emayatzy Corinealdi

 Emayatzy Corinealdi (/ˌɛmeɪˈɑːtsi ˌkɒrɪˈnɑːldi/ EM-ay-AHT-see-_-KORR-ih-NAHL-dee; born January 14, 1980) is an American actress.
 She starred in the Ava DuVernay 2012 drama film Middle of Nowhere, for which she won the Gotham Independent Film Award for Breakthrough Performer and received an Independent Spirit Award for Best Female Lead nomination.
 Corinealdi later starred in the films Miles Ahead (2016) and The Invitation (2015).
 On television, she played the role of Belle in the 2016 remake of Roots.
 She also starred in Hand of God (2014–2017), Ballers (2017–2019), and The Red Line (2019).
 In 2022, Corinealdi began starring in the Hulu legal drama series, Reasonable Doubt.

 Early life

 Corinealdi was born January 14, 1980, in Fort Knox, Kentucky, the daughter of Rosemarie Hilton and Edward Corinealdi.
-Her father is Panamanian, while her mother is African-American from Ohio.
+Her father is Panamanian, while her mother is African-American and from Ohio.
 As a member of a military family, she was raised between Germany and the U.S. states in Ohio, Kansas, and New Jersey.
 She studied in New Jersey at the Actor's Training Studio, then at the William Esper Studio in New York City, and then at Playhouse West.